AVSLab/basilisk/docs/source/Support/User/bskReleaseNotes.rst

 - added a new help page on :ref:`makeBskFork`
 - Added a fault detection module for optical navigation
 - Added camera module to own the message and to add corruptions to images
+- Added a new support document :ref:`makingNewBskModule` on getting started writing BSK modules

 Version 1.3.2
 -------------